Deep ocean water

 When deep ocean water is brought to the surface, it can be used for a variety of things.
 Its most useful property is its temperature.
 At the surface of the Earth, most water and air is well above 3 °C. The difference in temperature is indicative of a difference in energy.
 Where there is an energy gradient, skillful application of engineering can harness that energy for productive use by humans.

 The simplest use of cold water is for air conditioning: using the cold water itself to cool air saves the energy that would be used by the compressors for traditional refrigeration.
 Another use could be to replace expensive desalination plants.
 When cold water passes through a pipe surrounded by humid air, condensation results.
 The condensate is pure water, suitable for humans to drink or for crop irrigation.
-Via a technology called ocean thermal energy conversion, the temperature difference can be turned into electricity.
+Via a technology called ocean thermal energy conversion, the temperature difference can be used to run a heat engine to generate electricity.

 Cold-bed agriculture

-During condensation or ocean thermal energy conservation operations, the water does not reach ambient temperature, because a certain temperature gradient is required to make these processes viable.
+A potential indirect use of cold ocean water is "cold-bed agriculture".
+During condensation or ocean thermal energy conversion operations, the water does not reach ambient temperature, because a certain temperature gradient is required to make these processes viable.
 The water leaving those operations is therefore still colder than the surroundings, and a further benefit can be extracted by passing this water through underground pipes, thereby cooling agricultural soil.
 This reduces evaporation, and even causes water to condense from the atmosphere.
 This allows agricultural production where crops would normally not be able to grow.
 This technique is sometimes referred to as "cold agriculture" or "cold-bed agriculture".